ibm-cloud-docs/key-protect/wrap-keys.md

 # Wrapping keys
 {: #wrap-keys}

-You can manage and protect your encryption keys with a root key by using the {{site.data.keyword.keymanagementservicelong}} API, if you are a privileged user.
+You can manage and protect your encryption keys with a root key by using the {{site.data.keyword.keymanagementservicelong}} API.
 {: shortdesc}

 When you wrap a data encryption key (DEK) with a root key, {{site.data.keyword.keymanagementserviceshort}} combines the strength of multiple algorithms to protect the privacy and the integrity of your encrypted data.